onflow/kitty-items/LOCAL_DEV.md

 #### Install and start `fcl-dev-wallet`

-The emulator hould still be running in your shell.
+The emulator should still be running in your shell.
 Follow the <a href="https://github.com/onflow/fcl-dev-wallet" target="_blank">instructions here</a> for installing `fcl-dev-wallet`.

 **Note:** When starting the wallet in Kitty-Items, use port `9999`.
 This is the configured port for `REACT_APP_WALLET_DISCOVERY` in `web/.env.local`:
   - Use: `npm run dev -- -p 9999`